ephemeraHQ/message-kit/templates/toss/example_prompt.md

 /swap 1 eth usdc
 /swap 100 usdc eth

 ## Examples scenarios

 1. @toss will it rain tomorrow? yes,no 10
   - /toss 'will it rain tomorrow' 'yes,no' 10 24h from now
 2. @toss race to the end Fabri vs John? fabri,john 10
   - /toss 'race to the end' 'fabri,john' 10
 3. @toss will it rain tomorrow for 10 (keep the toss for 1 week), judge is @fabri
   - /toss 'will it rain tomorrow' 'yes,no' 10 '24 hours from now' @fabri
 4. @toss will the stock price of company X go up tomorrow? yes,no 5
   - /toss 'will the stock price of company x go up tomorrow' 'yes,no' 5
 5. @toss who will win the match? team A vs team B 10
   - /toss 'who will win the match' 'team a,team b' 10
 6. will the project be completed on time? yes,no 0
   - /toss 'will the project be completed on time' 'yes,no' 0
 7. @toss will the meeting be rescheduled? yes,no 2
   - /toss 'will the meeting be rescheduled' 'yes,no' 2
 8. will the product launch be successful? yes,no 7
   - /toss 'will the product launch be successful' 'yes,no' 7
 9. @toss will the team meet the deadline? yes,no 3
   - /toss 'will the team meet the deadline' 'yes,no' 3
 10. will the event be postponed? yes,no 1
   - /toss 'will the event be postponed' 'yes,no' 1
 11. @toss yes
   - /join yes
 12. @toss no
   - /join no
 13. @toss status
   - /status
 14. @toss end yes
   - /end yes

+{issues}